Class 1 and class 2 premises that have independent food safety programs need to be audited as a fundamental part of Victoria’s food safety system.

 The council will need this certificate to register the business (for both new registrations and renewals).

-Should the auditor identify any deficiencies that may lead to a serious risk of food being sold or prepared that is unsafe or unsuitable then the auditor must inform the council and the department’s Food Safety Unit of the department as soon as practicable.
+Should the auditor identify any deficiencies that may lead to a serious risk of food being sold or prepared that is unsafe or unsuitable then the auditor must inform the local council and the department’s Food Safety Unit as soon as practicable.

 Approved auditors carry identification to confirm that they have the required qualifications and approval.